 The disappearance of the species is mainly our fault

 I had the unfortunate privilege to watch a video produced by CNN.
-I personally consider CNN as a reputable source of information.
 This documentary is about “The 6th Mass Extinction”, and you can find a link to the program below.

 It is alarming to know that species are vanishing at 100 times the normal rate, and that ¾ of all known species can disappear in just a couple of centuries.

-One of the species (and one of the largest) is the African Elephant
+One species (and one of the largest) is the African Elephant

 The Death of the Coral Reefs

-Another aspect of our impact is the plastic that is reaching the ocean, If current trends continue, the Pacific Ocean can become more parts plastic then fish by weight, by 2050.
+Another aspect of our impact is the plastic that is reaching the ocean, If current trends continue, the Pacific Ocean can become more parts plastic than fish by weight, by 2050.

 On Midway Atoll, the tide leaves a “bathtub ring” of plastic.
 High tide brings it in and it remains.
 Since 1999, NOAA has removed 125 metric tons of debris from the island.
 It gets there because it is in the middle of the North Pacific Gyre Swirl (a pattern of the ocean’s movement in a clockwise direction going west from about Central America to the Philippines then north along the coast of Japan, then back down the American Pacific coast.)